Author

 Edward Dorr

-Edward Dorr was an eighteenth-century American clergyman whose theological writings engaged with the relationship between civil government and religious institutions during a formative period in American ecclesiastical history.
-His work *The Duty of Civil Rulers to Be Nursing Fathers to the Church of Christ* articulated arguments for governmental support of religious establishments, reflecting the transitional debates between colonial establishment traditions and emerging principles of religious liberty.
-Dorr's contributions to this discourse illuminate the theological foundations underlying early American discussions of church-state relations.
+Edward Dorr was an eighteenth-century American clergyman whose theological writings engaged with the relationship between civil authority and ecclesiastical institutions during a formative period in American religious thought.
+His work *The Duty of Civil Rulers to Be Nursing Fathers to the Church of Christ* articulated arguments for governmental support of religious establishments at a time when such positions faced increasing scrutiny from proponents of religious liberty and separation of church and state.
+Dorr's contributions reflect the transitional theological landscape of the early American republic, wherein traditional Calvinist perspectives on magistracy confronted emerging democratic and disestablishmentarian ideologies.

 Works in the Library